How IFP Works: From Fiber to Function

 • Matrix: Our matrix is a recyclable epoxy resin system designed for high mechanical performance and environmental compatibility.
 It enables excellent bonding with carbon fiber while maintaining compatibility with low-waste, closed-mold processes.

-• Deposition method: At the core of our process is Infinite Fiber Placement (IFP), a proprietary robotic system that deposits dry fiber bundles along pre-calculated paths with accuracy.
+• Deposition method: At the core of our process is Infinite Fiber Placement (IFP), a patented robotic system that deposits dry fiber bundles along pre-calculated paths with accuracy.
 This method tailors the mechanical properties of each part, strength, stiffness, or flexibility, based on its unique performance requirements.
-Material is only placed where it adds value.
+Material is only placed where it adds value, making IFP a 100% buy-to-fly process.

 • Impregnation & curing: We use RTM to impregnate and cure the fiber in a single, closed-mold step.
-The result is a high-strength, low-void composite structure with excellent dimensional accuracy.
+The result is a high-strength composite part with excellent dimensional accuracy.
 No secondary trimming or post-processing is required, which reduces both cost and cycle time.

 • No post-processing needed: Design features such as holes, cut-outs, and inserts are integrated directly into the mold and fiber paths, eliminating the need for trimming, machining, or secondary operations.

-This combination gives us complete control over part performance, speed, and recyclability; all in a scalable, automated process.
+This combination gives us complete control over part performance, speed, and recyclability; all in a scalable, highly efficient process.
 Let us dive into our technology and explore how we built a system for next-generation composite manufacturing.

 How We Design Innovative Parts